Employers

 - in the 12 months following their return from parental leave.

-The pay for these annual holidays is calculated at the rate of an employee’s This is 1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take an annual holiday.
-In some situations, average weekly earnings may be calculated over less than 52 weeks.
-This is used to help determine how much to pay an employee for annual holidays.
-Ordinary weekly pay includes everything an employee is normally paid weekly.
-Irregular or one-off payments as well as discretionary payments and employer contributions to superannuation schemes are not included in ordinary weekly pay.
+The pay for these annual holidays is calculated at the rate of an employee’s 1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take annual holidays (or however many weeks they’ve worked if it’s under a year).
+The amount an employee is normally paid weekly.

 The payment rate for their holidays will increase gradually over the following 12 months, after which time their holidays will again be paid at their full value.